tejastagra/watermarking-tool/README.md

 ## Notes

-* Use transparent `.png` watermarks for best results
+* Use transparent `.png` watermarks for best visual results
-* Always back up your originals
+* Always back up your originals before batch processing
-* Automatically selects watermark type based on brightness
+* GUI provides progress feedback and is recommended for most users
-* For videos, watermark is applied frame-by-frame
+* CLI remains useful for automation, scripting, and batch workflows

 ---